How to Create the Perfect New Zealand Road Trip Itinerary

 - Review the itinerary, make any changes where you want, and First Light Travel will organise the rest including the bookings.

 First Light Travel have access to more than 20,000 travel products at their fingertips, creating a well-catered itinerary to meet your needs while opening your eyes to dream travel experiences that you may have never heard of.
 What’s more, their service is free to use, they only receive a commission from the travel companies you decide to book with – keeping your costs to a minimum.
-Plus, they only work with companies where their past clients have had positive experience in the past.
+Plus, they only work with companies where their past clients have had a positive experience in the past.

 If you liked this article, then you might like…